BrowserBox/BrowserBox/spread-channels/azure/dosyago/browserbox/README.md

 ## Deployment Steps
 1. Click on the "Deploy to Azure" button.
-2. Fill in the required parameters (Admin Username, DNS Name, etc.).
+2. Fill in the required parameters (Resource group, Email).
 3. Review and agree to the terms and conditions.
 4. Click on "Create" to initiate the deployment.